open-telemetry/opentelemetry-specification/specification/api-tracing.md

 created in another process.
 Since the `SpanContext` is the only component of a `Span` that is propagated between processes, a `Span`'s parent SHOULD be a `SpanContext` if it is remote.
 Otherwise, it may be a `Span` or `SpanContext`.

+#### Add Links

+During the `Span` creation user MUST have the ability to record links to other `Span`s.
+Linked `Span`s can be from the same or a different trace.
+See [Links description](overview.md#links-between-spans).

+A `Link` is defined by the following properties:
+- (Required) `SpanContext` of the `Span` to link to.
+- (Optional) One or more `Attribute`.

+The `Link` SHOULD be an immutable type.

+The Span creation API should provide:
+- An API to record a single `Link` where the `Link` properties are passed as arguments.
+This MAY be called `AddLink`.
+- An API to record a single lazily initialized `Link`.
+This can be implemented by providing a `Link` interface or a concrete `Link` definition and a `LinkFormatter`.
+If the language supports overloads then this MAY be called `AddLink` otherwise `AddLazyLink` MAY be considered.

+Links SHOULD preserve the order in which they're set.

 ### Span operations